 - Lemon, lime or orange zest;

 - 3 tbsp raw honey;

 - 1/4 cup dark chocolate chips or flakes (you can take a high quality dark chocolate and chop it yourself to your liking).

 - Boil some water in a pot and reduce to a simmer.

-- Place a heat proof bowl over it in a double boiler fashion and pour the coconut milk in it.
+- Place a heat proof bowl over it to create a double boiler and pour the coconut milk in it.
 Put vanilla seeds or vanilla extract with the coconut milk and heat until hot, but make sure it doesn’t come to a boil.
 If using flavorings such as mint or dark chocolate, you can add them now.
 You can also add chocolate at the end of the process to keep the pieces whole.

-- Once the custard is ready, remove from the heat source and let it cool on the counter or the refrigerator.
+- Once the custard is ready, remove from the heat source and let it cool on the counter or in the refrigerator.

 - Let it cool even more in the refrigerator before freezing it.